COSC3020/tsp-local-search-JingtianWang-28/README.md

 ///

-To calculate the length of a path, you need to traverse n cities, and the time complexity is O(n)
+The swap function performs an array flip operation.
+When the input is the number of cities n, the time complexity is O(n)

-When the number of cities is n, there are n! permutations, and the time complexity is O(n!)
+The calculateroutelength function needs to traverse the entire path and calculate the distance, and the time complexity is O(n)

+Since the maximum execution stop is set to 1000 times, the number of loops is O(n)

-For each path, the time complexity is O(1)
+The total time complexity is theta(n)

+If the number of iterations is not limited, for n cities, the worst case number of iterations is O(n!)

-The total time complexity is O(n*n!)
+At this time, the total time complexity is theta(n*n!)

 ###